source for computation: https://arxiv.org/pdf/1411.5062.pdf

 # .x gets the optimized parameters, .fun gets the optimized value

-return theta, mu, sigma, max_log_likelihood
+return theta, mu, sigma, max_log_likelihoodimport ou_mle as ou

 import numpy as np